 Comparison of B550 vs X570 Chipsets

-Well, let’s take a look at each comparison point between these two chipsets.
+Well, let’s look at each comparison point between these two chipsets.

 |Supported CPUs||* 3rd Gen Ryzen Processors|